neondatabase/website/content/docs/guides/prisma-tutorial.md

 You can find the `Elements` and `Elements_ext` table in Neon's example repo with a full set of data that you can import and play around with.
 See [neondatabase/examples](https://github.com/neondatabase/examples).
 </Admonition>

-To introspect the `Elements_ext` table to generate the Prisma schema data model, run the `prisma db pull` command:
+To introspect the `Elements_ext` table to generate the data model, run the `prisma db pull` command:

 ```sql
 $ npx prisma db pull